September 26, 2022

 Accurately classifying expenses is important for several reasons.

-Your company needs small business tax deductions that can only be claimed with clear expense categorization.
+Your company can only legitimately claim business tax deductions with clear expense categorization.
 The finance team is tasked with putting together an accurate balance sheet.
 Ownership wants to make sure there’s no wasteful spending.
 These are all factors that go into expense management and budgeting.

 1. Essential expenses